 Appendices

-Each of the different components and packages contain their own documentation, which is available as part of the Flutter README file and the Dart API documentation.
+Each component and package contains specific documentation, which is available as part of the Flutter README file and the Dart API documentation.

 Academic Documentation

-More scientific documentations of CAMS is available in:
+More scientific documentation on CAMS is available in the following papers.

 • Bardram, Jakob E. (2020) The CARP Mobile Sensing Framework–A Cross-platform, Reactive, Programming Framework and Runtime Environment for Digital Phenotyping. arXiv preprint arXiv:2006.11904. [pdf]